5. Processing unidimensional data#

 Important

-Here are the above five aggregates for our two datasets:
+Here are these five aggregates for our two example datasets:

 np.quantile(heights, [0, 0.25, 0.5, 0.75, 1])